 Our intellectual property rights are important to our business.
 The Company relies on non-disclosure and confidentiality agreements to protect its intellectual property rights.
-We have submitted trademark applications for our brand and logo in Israel, Canada, the United States and member states of the European Union, and trademarks for the Canadoc brand have been registered in Israel, UK, Poland, Denmark, Germany, and the US.
+We have submitted trademark applications for our brand and logo in Israel, Canada, the United States and member states of the European Union, and trademarks for the Canadoc brand have been registered in Israel, UK, Poland, Denmark, Germany, and the U.S.

-We have also obtained protected breeding rights on five of our unique genetics in Israel, and intend to apply for protective breeding rights in any jurisdiction in which such rights may be registered, under the International Convention for the Protection of New Varieties of Plants (the "Plant Convention"), or any other applicable rules and regulations that provide legal protection, similar to the protection afforded to the owners of technological inventions, to the proprietary rights of breeders in the new plant varieties they breed.
+We have also obtained protected breeding rights on five of our unique genetics in Israel and we are currently in the process of obtaining protected breeding rights for additional genetics.
+We intend to apply for protective breeding rights in any jurisdiction in which such rights may be registered, under the International Convention for the Protection of New Varieties of Plants (the "Plant Convention"), or any other applicable rules and regulations that provide legal protection, similar to the protection afforded to the owners of technological inventions, to the proprietary rights of breeders in the new plant varieties they breed.